How To Get Into Menlo School: Your Ultimate Admissions Guide

 Many Menlo graduates have pursued different careers and become successful in their own respective fields.
 Some notable alumni from Menlo School include:

-• Maria Fadiman – an ethnobotanist and named as National Geographic Society Emerging Explorer in 2006
+Maria Fadiman, an ethnobotanist and named a National Geographic Society Emerging Explorer in 2006

-• Chris Paine – a filmmaker, writer, and director.
+Chris Paine is a filmmaker, writer, and director.

-• John Paye – a former Stanford starting quarterback and basketball point guard drafted by the San Francisco 49ers.
+John Paye, a former Stanford starting quarterback and basketball point guard, was drafted by the San Francisco 49ers.

 Student Life at Menlo School